 How does that change in sales impact future time periods, when you don’t run a price discount?
 When a shopper buys from you at a price discount, it’s not the same as when they pay full price.

 Which, then also bring us to consider the type of customer.
 Are those who buy your product at the price discount likely to stick around on the brand, once the price discount is over?

 In most categories, you find a ‘price conscious’ segment who aren’t brand loyal.
 They don’t believe there’s much difference in brands.
-So, they always buy the one that seems the best value.
-You need to consider whether this segment suits your brand positioning.
+So, they always buy the one which seems the best value.
+You need to work out if this segment suits your brand positioning.

 The role of price discounts in your brand positioning